kora-projects/kora-docs/mkdocs/docs/en/documentation/openapi-codegen.md

 ### Tags { #tags }

-It is possible to put parameters `httpClientTag` and `telemetryTag` on created clients with `@HttpClient` annotation.
+Generated clients annotated with `@HttpClient` can receive `httpClientTag` and `telemetryTag` parameters.
-The value is a Json object, the key of which is the api tag from the contract, and the value is the object with the fields `httpClientTag` and `telemetryTag`.
+The value is a `JSON` object where the key is an API tag from the contract and the value is an object with `httpClientTag` and `telemetryTag` fields.

-For this purpose it is necessary to set the `configOptions.tags` parameter:
+Set `configOptions.tags`:

 ===! ":fontawesome-brands-java: `Java`"